r-causal/tipr/paper.md

 ## Unmeasured confounder - exposure relationship

 If quantifying the impact of a standardized Normally distributed confounder, the impact of the unmeasured confounder on the exposure is parameterized as a difference in means between the unmeasured confounder in the exposed population and the unexposed population.
 By "standardized Normally distributed" we mean that the unmeasured confounder is Normally distributed with mean $\mu_1$ for the exposed and $\mu_0$ for the unexposed and unit variance.
 (Note a standardized Normally distributed confounder can be created from a Normally distributed confounder by dividing by the variance).
 This is specified using the `exposure_confounder_effect` parameter.
-If quantifying the impact of a binary confounder, the impact is quantified using two parameters, `exposed_confounder_prev`: The estimated prevalence of the unmeasured confounder in the unexposed population and `unexposed_confounder_prev`: The estimated prevalence of the unmeasured confounder in the unexposed population.
-Finally, the user can choose to quantify the magnitude of the unmeasured confounder-exposure relationship in terms of the percent of variation in the exposure explained by the unmeasured confounder.
+If quantifying the impact of a binary confounder, the impact is quantified using two parameters, `exposed_confounder_prev`: The estimated prevalence of the unmeasured confounder in the exposed population and `unexposed_confounder_prev`: The estimated prevalence of the unmeasured confounder in the unexposed population.
+Alternatively, the user can choose to quantify the magnitude of the unmeasured confounder-exposure relationship in terms of the percent of variation in the exposure explained by the unmeasured confounder.
 This is specified using the `confounder_exposure_r2` parameter.

 ## Unmeasured confounder - outcome relationship